Market Insights Hub

 Phoenix landlord plans for "concessions now, tightening later."
 Given elevated vacancy but falling starts, the landlord accepts near-term concessions to protect occupancy, while planning to remove them once deliveries slow (late 2026 / 2027 logic).

-NYC small PM avoids over-forecasting cap rates.
+NYC PM avoids over-forecasting cap rates.
 NYC's supply constraints support rent growth, but regulatory uncertainty (good-cause eviction proposals) can affect underwriting.
 A conservative scenario keeps growth moderate while reserving for compliance costs.

 Two takeaways